sunyue93/ads-instititute.github.io/_posts/2018-01-24-prox-linear.md

 ---
 layout:     post
-title:      Proximal point algorithm revisited, episode 2: the prox-linear algorithm
+title:      Proximal point algorithm revisited, episode 2.
+The prox-linear algorithm
 date:       2018-01-24 17:02:00 -0700
-summary:    Revisiting the proximal point method: composite models and the prox-linear algorithm.
+summary:    Revisiting the proximal point method.
+Composite models and the prox-linear algorithm.
 author:     Dmitriy Drusvyatskiy
 image:      images/prox.png
 image_url:  http://sites.math.washington.edu/~ddrusv/
 categories: blog
 ---

-This is episode 2 of the three part series that revisits the classical proximal point algorithm.
-See the [first post on this topic](2018-01-24-proximal-point.md) for introduction and notation.
+This is episode 2 of the three-part series that revisits the classical proximal point algorithm.
+See the [first post on this topic](../proximal-point) for introduction and notation.

 <a name="sec2"></a>The prox-linear algorithm